Summary

 -

-- Used to assess shunt volume and pulmonary artery pressure
+- Assesses shunt volume and pulmonary artery pressure

-- Color doppler: Findings can show blood flow from the aorta into the pulmonary artery.
+- Color Doppler: may show ; blood flow from the aorta into the pulmonary artery

 -